 The shadows of the candlesticks are of the equal length therefore have equal lows.

 Tweezers tops is the opposite of the bottoms.
-It is made when the highs match and it normally appears after an extended uptrend.
+It forms when the highs of two or more candlesticks match.

 What does a tweezers Top pattern on a chart mean?

-The formation of a large bearish candlestick after the tweezer tops becomes a confirmation that the bears/sellers have become stronger in the market and a likelihood of change in the market trend.
+The formation of a large bearish candlestick after the tweezer tops becomes a confirmation that the bears/sellers have become stronger in the market.
+Hence a likelihood of change in trend.